Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 Step 2: Match storage to your needs

-Your water usage patterns determine the right storage capacity.
 A vegetable garden might thrive with a simple rain barrel, while maintaining a large lawn through dry periods requires substantial cistern capacity.
+Ask yourself: How many gallons do you use monthly?
+Do you want backup supply during droughts?
+Will you expand to indoor use later?

 Step 3: Install collection components

 Clean gutters and proper filtration ensure water quality from the start.
 First-flush diverters remove the initial dirty runoff, typically diverting 10-20 gallons per 1,000 square feet of roof area.
+Basic mesh screens on downspout connections and tank inlets prevent leaves and debris from entering storage.

 Step 4: Set up distribution

+Elevated storage enables gravity-fed systems, while ground-level tanks require pumps for pressurized delivery.
 Automatic controllers maximize harvested water use by switching between rainwater and municipal supply based on tank levels.
-You’ll use free rainwater first and switch to municipal supply only when your tank runs low.

 Step 5: Add treatment if needed